TokTok/tox-spec/spec.md

 distance 3.
 This example shows that a key that is close in terms of integer addition may not necessarily be close in terms of XOR.

+## DHT node state

+### K-Buckets

+Every DHT stores a number of Node Infos of nodes that are close to its own DHT public key.
+For each `0 <= n < 256`, it stores up to `k` nodes (currently, `k=8`).
+These lists are called "k-buckets".

+The bucket index can be computed using the following function:
+`bucketIndex(ownKey, nodeKey) = 255 - log_2(distance(ownKey, nodeKey))`.
+This
+function is not defined when `ownKey == nodeKey`, meaning k-buckets will never contain a Node Info about the local node.

+Thus, each k-bucket contains only Node Infos for whose keys the following
+holds: if node with key `nodeKey` is in k-bucket with index `n`, then `bucketIndex(ownKey, nodeKey) == n`.

+The bucket index can be efficiently computed by determining the first bit at which the two keys differ, starting from the most significant bit.
+So, if the local DHT key starts with e.g. `0x80` and the bucketed node key starts with `0x40`, then the bucket index for that node is 0.
+If the second bit differs, the bucket index is 2.
+If the keys are almost exactly equal and only the last bit differs, the bucket index is 255.

 ## Self-organisation

 Self-organising in the DHT occurs through each DHT peer connecting to an